 The 12 volt direct current (DC) electrical system (similar to that in your car or truck) derives its power from the batteries.
-Batteries are kept charged by the engine-driven alternator or the optional battery charger/converter which must be powered by shore power.
-The battery voltage is indicated by the voltmeter on the SmartCraftTM System Tach.
+Batteries are kept charged by the engine-driven alternator or the battery charger/converter which must be powered by shore power.
+The battery voltage is indicated by the voltmeter on the helm panel (on the SmartCraftTM System Tach) and on the main distribution panel located in the cabin.
 The negative terminal of the battery is attached to the main negative bus.